goyalshubhangi/designing/README.md

 - In ``date``, time when you made final changes to your design ``[YYYY-MM-DD HH:MM:SS in 24-hr format]``
 - In ``tags``, at most 10 tags related to the design

-Then, send a pull request to this [repository](https://github.com/goyalshubhangi/designing).
+3. Send a pull request to this [repository](https://github.com/goyalshubhangi/designing).

 If you have any issues regarding anything, you can open an issue here.
 We would love collaborations.:sparkling_heart:

 ## Contributors